 Asbestos is a known carcinogen that can lead to fatal illness.
 It was used extensively for over 120 years and is still used today in other parts of the world.
 Asbestos was manufactured and distributed by companies who knew of the health risks associated with their product but continued to sell it anyway.

-As a result, you may have been exposed to asbestos on the job for part or all of your career.
+As a result of corporate greed, you may have been exposed to asbestos on the job for part or all of your career.
 Read on to learn more about how you may have been exposed to asbestos in the workplace and what you can do next to seek compensation or get tested for asbestos-related diseases.

 Here’s what everyone needs to know about asbestos exposure in the workplace: